huginandmunin/aws-stepfunction-parallel-lambda/README.md

 3. qc-process2
 4. qc-process3
 5. end-qc
-6. send-qc-summary

 Lets deploy these functions via the lambda console.
 You should be in the same region as your DynamoDB table and the StepFunction.
 For each script, create a new function.
 Select a python run time, such as 3.7.
 Paste in the python code into the code text editor.
 For the IAM role, select the lambda role that you created earlier.
 The functions for the parallel steps (```qc-process1```, ```qc-process2```, ```qc-process3```) should have the timeout adjusted to 1 minute.
 Each function can be tested in the console using input from the json files in the test_payloads directory (ie, the same inputs that you used to test locally).

 The testing verifies that the lambda functions interact successfully with DynamoDB and SNS.
 Don't forget to check your email for those QC summary messages!

-The later functions, ```end-qc``` and ```send-qc-summary```, have options of reading information from the DynamoDB table or from previous steps in the StepFunction.
+The collector function, ```end-qc```, has options of reading information from the DynamoDB table or from the output of the previous steps in the StepFunction.
 Choosing the StepFunction option results in fewer calls to the database table.
+Both options are presented in the code for comparison.

+The SNS sender step, ```send-qc-summary```, is handled directly in the state machine.
+It grabs information from the StepFunction input payload and sends this as the message payload to SNS.
+You could also use a lambda function if you needed to reformat the output.

 ### 6. Invoke lambda functions from the state machine